acceber1473/ME35/Webcam Car/README.md

 # LEGO SPIKE Prime Webcam Car
 A LEGO SPIKE Prime car with Raspberry Pi + Pi camera that displays a live video feed online as well as can be controlled via a HTML interface.
+The SPIKE car communicates to the Raspberry Pi via a UART serial connection.

 ## Video
 [Link to short clip is here!](https://youtu.be/a9UquH4Hr_A)